Interest Rate Forecast Australia: Will Rates Drop Below 3.5% In 2025?

 According to ABS labour force data, unemployment was below 4% in seasonally adjusted terms for the first three months of 2024.

-Experts believe the job market will weaken further, and the RBA’s November forecasts predict unemployment will rise to 4.3% in December 2024.
+The RBA’s February forecasts predict unemployment will rise to 4.2% in December 2025.

 Did You Know?